Obstetrical Ultrasounds in Naperville, Illinois

-Fetal ultrasound provides you and your OBGYN with a first glimpse of your developing baby.
-An ultrasound produces a picture of the baby to monitor the size and position of the fetus and check for problems.
+Fetal ultrasound provides you and Dr. Wright with a first glimpse of your developing baby.
+An obstetrical ultrasound produces a picture of the baby to monitor the size and position of the fetus and allows Dr. Wright to check for problems.
 This type of imaging is non-invasive and uses sound waves to produce an image.
 Ultrasound results may estimate the due date, check for multiple pregnancies, and find major birth defects.
 No radiation is used, so there is no risk for you or the baby.

 - A safe, painless and non-invasive test